jefflgaol/Verilog/computer_architecture_8_bit/README.md

 # Computer Architecture 8-Bit
-This is an implementation of computer architecture (8-bit).
+This is an implementation of computer architecture (8-bit) based on Quick Start Guide to Verilog by Brock J. LaMeres.

 ## How to compile?
 ```